Ekene-thecreator/genaihackathon2024/README.md

-# Bodyharm SMS AI Consultant
+# Bodyharm SMS AI Consultant: Your Personal Healthcare Detective!
 _"Send the photo of the ingredient, and know the risk. "_

 <p align="center">